-The Daleks and the Master have had many encounters over the years and have actually fought many times so lets see who has won in their many battles to determine who is the stronger of the Doctors enemies.
+The Daleks and the Master have had many encounters over the years and have actually fought many times.
+We can determine who is the strongest by looking at who has won more often.

 - In “Frontier in Space” the two are shown to be working together.
-They don’t fight however though its obvious that they have plans to betray one another with the Master even commenting “we’ll see who rules the universe when this is done, do not fail the Daleks indeed you stupid tin boxes”.
+They don’t fight though its obvious that they have plans to betray one another with the Master even commenting “we’ll see who rules the universe when this is done, do not fail the Daleks indeed you stupid tin boxes”.
 However sadly any fight the Delgado Master and the Daleks had is not shown.
 The next time we see the Master he is in quite a bad shape, maybe it was the Daleks who did it to him?
 At the very least the Master appeared to hold all the sway in this alliance.
-Though the Daleks believed they were in control the Master clearly had the power being even able to convince the Daleks not to kill the Doctor because the Master wanted to make him suffer more and also being the one who came up with the main plan to weaken earth and Draconia.
+Though the Daleks believed they were in control, the Master clearly had the power being even able to convince the Daleks not to kill the Doctor because the Master wanted to make him suffer more.
 Ultimately however I don’t think we can give this to the Master as a victory or the Daleks either.

 - In “Doctor Who 1996 Movie” the Daleks exterminate the Master by destroying his body completely and utterly.
-His essence however survives as a snake thingy that manages to possess a human.
-However since the human body is unable to hold his body and since he isn’t able to acquire another one and dies then this is definitely a victory for the Daleks.
+His essence however survives as a snake thing that manages to possess a human.
+However since the human body is unable to hold his essence and since he isn’t able to acquire another body and dies.
+This is definitely a victory for the Daleks.
 If you don’t include spin off material then the Master died after the 96 movie for good until the Time War.

 - In the Time War the two fought again with the Master having even been resurrected from the dead with the sole purpose of fighting them.
-However the Master fled to the very end of the universe in fear of the Daleks a place no time lord have ever dared go before and on top of that he also turned himself into a human being and risked dying as one in order to avoid fighting them giving the Daleks another victory.
+However the Master fled to the very end of the universe.
+A place no time lord have ever dared go before, and on top of that he also turned himself into a human being and risked dying as one in order to avoid fighting them, giving the Daleks another victory.

 - Finally whilst this isn’t technically a Dalek Master battle in “The Stolen Earth” the Daleks destroy the Valiant the main weapon of the Master the previous year.
 Only a handful of Daleks are able to blast the fuck out of the ship in like five seconds and blow it to pieces.

-Thus as you can see the Daleks are clearly was more powerful than the Master.
-It makes sense really look at Rose, Martha, Captain Jack and Sarah Jane’s reaction to them in “The Stolen Earth” its hard to imagine the Master inspiring as much fear in them.
+As you can see the Daleks are clearly was more powerful than the Master.
+It makes sense really.
+Look at Rose, Martha, Captain Jack and Sarah Jane’s reaction to the Daleks arriving in “The Stolen Earth”.
+Its hard to imagine the Master inspiring as much fear in those characters.
 Indeed Martha laughed in the Masters face, also Martha was willing to walk the earth for a year to stop the Master, whilst when it was the Daleks she thought things were to bad and she tried to destroy the earth instead!
 The Daleks are clearly far more powerful than the Master in any of his or her incarnations.

 Daleks are the winners by 2-1

 Makes sense to me the Daleks have always been his most iconic enemies.
 Still one should never underestimate the Master.
 I think the previous comparison I made of the Daleks being like the Joker and the Master being like Ra’s Al Ghul is apt.
-The Daleks and the Joker are the most iconic and oldest enemies whilst Ghul and the Master are the two who came later who were more of a classical nemesis to the hero a representation of their darker side.
+The Daleks and the Joker are the most iconic and oldest enemies whilst Ghul and the Master are the two who came later who were more of a classical nemesis to the hero.
 Still as good a rival as Ghul or the Master may be the Daleks and the Joker will always be the Doctor and Batman’s most iconic adversaries.